 PANERA BREAD HAM AND SWISS SOUFFLE RECIPE

-I have literally been wanting to duplicate the recipe for a year now.
-But, I kept thinking it was going to be complex and time-consuming and just never got down to the nitty-gritty of planning the recipe.
+I have wanted to duplicate the recipe for a year now.
+But I kept thinking it would be complex and time-consuming, so I never got down to the nitty-gritty of planning it.

-Oh my….
-I am so glad I finally did.
-Let me make one thing clear, this is not a hard or difficult recipe to make.
-In fact, it comes together really quickly just as easy as biscuits, pancakes, waffles, or any other breakfast to make!
+Oh my… I am so glad I finally did.
+Let me make one thing clear: This is not a hard or difficult recipe to make.
+In fact, it comes together really quickly—just as easily as biscuits, pancakes, waffles, or any other breakfast!

-I started with puff pastry, because who really ever wants to make puff pastry from scratch?
+I started with puff pastry, because who wants to make puff pastry from scratch?
 In a pinch, you could use crescent rolls, but they won’t be as flaky.

 WHILE YOU’RE HERE, CHECK OUT THESE RECIPES